sinseman44/koolnova-BMS-Integration/README.md

 - Target temperature (celcius) for each area:
   - 0°C to 50°C

+### Koolnova 2.0 diagnostic sensors

+When the Koolnova 2.0 table is selected, additional diagnostic sensors are created from the v2 register table:

+- Control unit model/version register.
+- System time diagnostic fields.
+- Floor water temperature.
+- Outdoor temperature.
+- Auxiliary NTC temperature.
+- Radiant floor demand count.
+- AC3 air demand count.
+- Connected and active volume for AC1 to AC4.
+- Requested temperature average for AC1 to AC4.
+- Raw/reserved diagnostic values that are not safe to expose as user controls yet.

 ## Select

 ![koolnova_selects](png/koolnova_selects.png)

 The following parameters can be controlled for the `select` platform entities:
 - Global operation mode (HVAC mode)
+  - ventilation (Koolnova 2.0)
   - cold
   - heat
+  - dehumidification (Koolnova 2.0)
   - heating floor (need a specific hardware module, identifier: 100-MSR002)
   - refreshing floor and refreshing air (need a specific hardware module, identifier: 100-MSR002)
   - heating floor and heating air (need a specific hardware module, identifier: 100-MSR002)

-- Global efficiency defined the balance point between efficiency and speed of the area system.
+- Global efficiency, for Koolnova tables where the efficiency register is available, defines the balance point between efficiency and speed of the area system.
   - Lower: the set temperature is reached sooner
   - Higher: better efficiency